Los Angeles Dodgers at Milwaukee Brewers odds, picks and predictions - NewsBreak

 Los Angeles Dodgers at Milwaukee Brewers odds, picks and predictions

-The Los Angeles Dodgers (80-35) take on the Milwaukee Brewers (62-53) Wednesday in the 3rd game of a 4-game set at American Family Field.
-First pitch is set for 8:10 p.m.
-ET.
+The Los Angeles Dodgers (81-35) have taken 2 of 3 games from the Milwaukee Brewers (62-54) as they head into their 4-game series finale Thursday.
+First pitch is set for 2:10 p.m.
+ET at American Family Field.
 Let’s analyze Tipico Sportsbook‘s lines around the Dodgers vs. Brewers odds with MLB picks and predictions.

 Play our free daily Pick’em Challenge and win!
 Play now!